>>

 Students will learn the art and science of asking and answering quantitative questions about the human condition, within and between cultures.
 In this class, we will turn numbers into meaningful data through the application of rational and critical thinking and basic mathematical skills.…

-2045: Biological anthropology is the study of human biological evolution and biocultural variation.
-In this course, students will learn about the interdependent relationships between the environment, human adaptation, health, and culture, including human-induced effects on the environment…
+Biological anthropology is the study of human biological evolution and biocultural variation.
+In this course, students will learn about the interdependent relationships between the environment, human adaptation, health, and culture, including human-induced effects on the environment, as…

 Course introduces cultural anthropology as a profoundly useful way of thinking about the contemporary world.
 Students will develop skills to study beliefs, institutions, and diversity revealing things taken for granted that matter a great deal.
 They will identify, interpret, and evaluate…